shea08/shea08.github.io/ISU_Project.md

 * * *

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/Fig6.png" alt="The stem and leaf plot shows the Z-axis exposure as related to the road conditions.">
+Figure 6.
 The stem and leaf plot shows the Z-axis exposure as related to the road conditions.

 * * *